carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 ::::::::::::::::::::::::::::::::::::::

-To import our functions, we can now enter the directory that contains the package `epi_models`, and call the following in an interactive session:
+To import our functions, we can now enter the `my_project` directory and call the following in an interactive session:

 ```python
 >>> import epi_models.SIR